Notice to Clients Regarding Change of Jurisdiction

 - If your EPB wire transfer instruction does not include an Intermediary Bank, one will not be required.

 - Do I have an IBAN?
-Currently, St. Vincent & the Grenadines does not participate in IBAN (International Bank Account Number).
+Currently, Puerto Rico does not participate in the IBAN (International Bank Account Number) standard.
 Therefore, Euro Pacific Bank clients do not have IBANs and should revert to their standard MT103 wiring instructions.
 Learn more here.

 - When will I receive my wire transfer?
 Arrival of your funds depend on the processing time of the sending bank and the intermediary bank(s) in the payment chain.
 As soon as the funds arrive, we will update your Online Banking recent transactions.
 Please monitor your transactions before inquiring about the status of your wire transfer.